beto0607/ATG_Test/README.md

 ## Solution

--   I used create-react-app as boiler plate with Typescript.
+-   Used create-react-app as boiler plate with Typescript.
+-   Used yarn as package manager, but it could be run with npm.
 -   Added Redux to manage state and Redux Thunk for API calls.
 -   Added TSLint as linter
 -   Added Jest and Enzyme for testing.
--   Bootstrap for styling
+-   Added Bootstrap for styling
--   The dropped CORS errors when called directly, so I added an Express.js server as proxy.
+-   The server reponds with CORS errors when called directly, so I added an Express.js server as proxy.
 Enabled CORS in the proxy and added libraries for fetch and async/await.
+-   When you search a term that is invalid, it'll show a message.
+When the term is valid it'll show you 'closest upcomings' and 'closest results'.
+If now you insert an invalid term, it'll do nothing.
+-   The Game Data is loaded only once for id.
+The Game Schedule is loaded everytime you click the button search.
+I did it this way because I asume that the Game Schedule can vary in time and Game Data cannot.

 ## Usage